hathach/tinyusb/README.md

 ## License ##

 BSD license for most of the code base, but each file is individually licensed especially those in *vendor* folder.
 Please make sure you understand all the license term for files you use in your project.
 [Full license is here](tinyusb/license.md)

-## How Can I Help ##

-If you find my little USB stack is useful and want to give something back

-### Donate Time ###

-You can contribute your time by helping with programming, testing and filing bug reports, improving documentation.
-Or simply by using tinyusb, giving me some feedback on how to improve it and telling others about it.